 Harry looked up to catch the smile, her perfect white teeth shining brightly against her fair skin, long dark hair wildly framing her face.
 His aug had noticed something though and had drawn a small translucent circle around each eye.

-‘Harry,’ his aug whispered in his ear, ‘it appears that Karen has changed her eye colour.’
+‘Harry,’ his aug whispered in his ear, ‘it appears that Hannah has changed her eye colour.’

 Harry mouthed the word ‘off’ before leaning in for a closer look.
 Those wonderful, unique olive eyes he’d stared into a thousand times were now blue.